GenesisFR/DS2TroubleshootingGuide/README.md

 == Elys DS2 Succubus Manager doesn't load ==

-If you don't see the new races (nymph, succubus, vampire, daemon, drow) added by the modlet as well as the Succubus loading screen when starting/loading a game, it means Succubus somehow didn't load.
+If you don't see the new races (nymph, succubus, vampire, daemon, drow) added by the modlet as well as the Elys loading screen when starting/loading a game, it means it somehow didn't load.

 - In Elys, make sure "Load Succubus Modlet" is checked.
 - Uninstall and reinstall Elys.